How to Convince Your Employer to Get AIP Designated: A Step-by-Step Approach

 4. "The worker does the paperwork."

-The employer's administrative burden is minimal.
-The worker handles: the settlement plan meeting with the SPO, the provincial endorsement application, and the entire federal PR application.
-The employer signs the job offer form (IMM 0157), pays the $230 fee, and confirms the position is genuine.
-That is the extent of their involvement.
+The employer's administrative burden is limited but substantive.
+The worker handles the settlement plan meeting with the SPO and the federal PR application; the employer submits the provincial endorsement application, signs the job offer form (IMM 0157), pays the $230 fee if the worker applies for C18, and confirms the position is genuine.

 5. "It is a one-time process."